rjb75/hacked-guitar/README.md

 # hacked-guitar
-Engage in a new musical compositional experience
-Using our arduino code and processing sketch for using capacitive touch sensors to trigger pre-recorded loops.
+Engage in a new musical compositional experience with our arduino code and processing sketch for using capacitive touch sensors to trigger pre-recorded loops.